JonathanKwak/basic-unit-converter/README.md

 # Features
 - Detects invalid inputs (i.e, "asdagafgsfd" isn't a number and hence cannot be converted)
+- Sets the visibility of the 'Convert' button based on if the current input is a valid number
 - Converts things.
 Duh.

 # Limitations